arkency/posts/posts/2022-11-14-be-careful-with-turbo-and-view-components.md

 The link_to with option method will dynamically create an HTML form and immediately submit it.
 It uses @rails/ujs and it turns out that GET forms are not compatible with turbo stream responses.
 The fix was to remove the `:method` option, and use a button_tag for the `:post` request.
 Beside of this, since Rails 7 @rails/ujs library is no longer on by default.
-Also the link_to attriubute "method" is a deprecated link_to attribute.
+Also the link_to attriubute "method" is a deprecated.
 So, do not use it.